 The NAPLAN assessments are conducted in school on Tuesday, 12, Wednesday.
 13 and Thursday, 14 May 2020 only.
 Home educators administer the tests during the week commencing 18 May 2020.

 Home-educated students registered with the Western Australian Department of Education are able to participate in the NAPLAN assessment.

 Home-educated students who undertake NAPLAN will sit the paper tests in 2020

 Currently, NAPLAN Online is available only if a student is enrolled in a school and that school is registered for NAPLAN Online.Further details about the NAPLAN assessments can be accessed at the ACARA website: http://www.nap.edu.au

 The purpose of NAPLAN is to provide parents with information about the achievement of their child in relation to performance of students in the same year level across Australia.
 The results also provide those responsible for teaching with information that can be helpful in planning the child’s continuing education.
 In the case of home educators, this information is useful to you as a parent and also as the child’s teacher.

 No. You are responsible for providing education to your child and you are the person who makes decisions about assessment of your child’s progress.

-Click here for the Home Education registration form and return it by email or post to the address shown on the form by Friday 1 March, 2019.
+Home educators can register for NAPLAN by completing the Home Education registration form and return it by email or post to the address shown on the form by Friday 28 February, 2020.

 - Instructions relating to security of the tests must be strictly adhered to.